Technician Economy

 The region tracks openings, enrollments, completions, hires, wage mobility, retention, and technician capacity growth.

-The Institute helps regions see technician workforce development not as a collection of disconnected programs, but as a coordinated economic capacity strategy.
+The Foundry helps regions see technician workforce development not as a collection of disconnected programs, but as a coordinated economic capacity strategy.

 access